Structured Chemistry Reasoning with Large Language Models: Experiments

 \subsection{Implementation Details}

-We access the two LLMs, gpt-3.5-turbo and gpt-4, with the OpenAI API.
+We access the two LLMs, GPT-3.5 and GPT-4, with the OpenAI API.
 During our experiments, the temperature for generation is kept at $0$ to ensure reproducibility and reduce potential variances.
 When doing the evaluation, we follow the previous work~\cite{wang2023scibench} and compare the model outputs with the correct answers, allowing an absolute deviation of $0.1$ for answers greater than $1$ and a relative tolerance of $0.05$ for answers less than $1$.
 This guarantees a fair comparison with previous baseline models.
-Additionally, all the prompt texts and the corresponding implementation details used in our experiments are listed in Appendix~\ref{sec:appendix1}.